ansible-lockdown/Windows-2022-STIG/README.md

 ## Caution(s)

 This role **will make changes to the system** which may have unintended consequences.
-This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.
+This is not an auditing tool but a remediation tool to be used after an audit.

 Check Mode is not supported!
 The role will complete in check mode without errors, but it is not supported and should be used with caution.

 This role was developed against a clean install of the Windows 2022 operating system.
-If you are implementing to an existing system please review this role for any site specific changes that are needed.
+If you are implementing an existing system please review this role for any site-specific changes that are needed.

-To use release version please point to main branch and relevant release for the STIG benchmark you wish to work with.
+To use the release version please point to the main branch and relevant release for the STIG benchmark you wish to work with.

 ---

 ## Matching a security Level for STIG

-It is possible to to only run controls that are based on a particular for security level for STIG.
+It is possible to only run controls that are based on a particular security level for STIG.
 This is managed using tags:

 - CAT1
 - CAT2
 - CAT3

-The control found in defaults main also need to reflect true so as this will allow the controls to run when the playbook is launched.
+The control found in the defaults main also needs to reflect true so as this will allow the controls to run when the playbook is launched.

 ## Coming from a previous release

-STIG releases always contain changes, it is highly recommended to review the new references and available variables.
+STIG releases always contain changes, so it is highly recommended to review the new references and available variables.
 This has changed significantly since the initial release of ansible-lockdown.
 This is now compatible with python3 if it is found to be the default interpreter.
-This does come with pre-requisites which it configures the system accordingly.
+This does come with prerequisites that configure the system accordingly.

 Further details can be seen in the [Changelog](./ChangeLog.md)

 ## Auditing (new)

-Currently this release does not have a auditing tool.
+Currently, this release does not have an auditing tool.

 ## Documentation